 To use the unimported plugin, enable it in your configuration (see Using Plugins).
 Then use it by invoking the beet unimported command.
 The command will list all files in the library folder which are not imported.
-You can exclude file extensions using the configuration file:
+You can exclude file extensions or entire subdirectories using the configuration file:

 '''

 unimported:

 ignore_extensions: jpg png

+ignore_subdirectories: NonMusic data temp

 '''

-The default configuration list all unimported files, ignoring no extensions.
+The default configuration lists all unimported files, ignoring no extensions.